santhoshbanda/Live-Metrics-Dashboard/Readme.md

 ```

-# Performance optimization decisions
+# Performance optimisation decisions

 ## Frontend
-- Used memoization (useMemo, useCallback) to optimize render cycles
+- Used memoization (useMemo, useCallback) to optimise render cycles
-- SSE (EventSource) is used only when service view (analytic window) is open to reduce unnecessary network connections
+- SSE (EventSource) is used only when the service view (analytic window) is open to reduce unnecessary network connections
-- WebSocket connection is only active on dashboard page. connection closed/open when analytics open/closed to prevent service metrics updating in background
+- WebSocket connection is only active on the dashboard page. connection closed/open when analytics open/closed to prevent service metrics updating in the background

 ## Backend
-- WebSocket metric messages only sent when client connects, stops when client disconnect
+- WebSocket metric messages are only sent when the client connects, and stop when the client disconnects